jdittrich/userNeedResearchBook/text/allURBook.md

 \
 \

-> >ometimes you first sort the data under the overarching title or principle and then move it to an already existing subgroup later:
+> Sometimes you first sort the data under the overarching title or principle and then move it to an already existing subgroup later:
+>
 > The utterance: »Its bad that you can do imprecise things here, compared to programming (talking about Illustrator)« was first sorted into »Media« and subsequently put into »using the right media«